-You can stop collecting scone and shortcake recipes – this is the only one you need.
-I’m giving it to you plain, but you can embellish as you wish: berries, currants, candied ginger, chocolate, or take them savory with some snipped herbs.
-We enjoyed some for breakfast last weekend, then split the remaining ones in half after dinner for mini shortcakes with berries and cream.
-Yum.
+You can stop collecting scone and shortcake recipes, this is the only one you need.
+I’m giving it to you plain, but you can embellish as you wish with berries, currants, candied ginger, chocolate, or move them into savory territory with snipped herbs.

 - 2 cups flour